Webb's First Deep Field: Deepest image of the Universe

 On 11 July 2022, JWST delivered the deepest sharp infrared image of the universe to date.
 Webb's First Deep Field is the first full false-color image from the JWST, and the highest-resolution infrared view of the universe yet captured.
 The image reveals thousands of galaxies in a tiny sliver of the universe, with Webb's sharp near-infrared view bringing out faint structures in extremely distant galaxies, offering the most detailed view of the early universe to date.
 Thousands of galaxies, which include the faintest objects ever observed in the infrared, have appeared in Webb's view for the first time.

 It was first revealed to the public during an event on 11 July 2022 by U.S. President Joe Biden.

+Image development

+The James Webb Space Telescope is used to study the oldest galaxies and the possible origins of the universe.
+This requires a near-infrared (NIR) spectra because wavelengths of older galaxies are lengthened due to the outward expansion of the universe, causing them to appear redder than they actually are.
+The Near-Infrared Spectrograph (NIRSpec) is one of four instruments used on JWST, offering the flexibility to observe a wide range of astronomical targets using multi-object and integral field spectroscopy.
+Webb's First Deep Field is not what would be visible to the human eye, as JWST images more than only optical wavelengths.
+The telescope records data at multiple wavelengths using a series of filters, then assigns each wavelength a color.
+The image combines multiple near-infrared (NIRCam) and mid-infrared (MIRI) filters to produce a fabricated-color image representing infrared light.

 Comparison with the Hubble Space Telescope

-The following images are a comparison with the image taken by the Hubble Space Telescope and the image taken by Webb of the same galaxy cluster.
+JWST images provide sharper pictures of galaxies than those taken by the Hubble Space Telescope.
+The JWST required much less exposure time to take its image.